 Shadrick is no newcomer.
-We present one of Hockey Dreams’ first graduates who is willing to share his vision on coaching, Hockey Dreams and on the sport hockey overall.
+We present one of Hockey Dreams’ first graduates who is willing to share his vision on coaching, our foundation and on the sport hockey overall.
 A must-read for both coaches in the making and other hockey enthusiasts.

 Hello, Shadrick.
 Thank you for meeting up.
 Could you describe your passion for coaching hockey and for the sport itself?

 “From the year 2010 I have played hockey and my journey has been both wonderful and thrilling.
 I have learnt a lot whilst playing hockey and too from meeting different people from different walks of life.
 My passion for coaching is driven by motivation; I really love to motivate and encourage the players and the people around me.

 In terms of the sport itself my passion is to see hockey grow from a junior group of kids all the way to the senior levels.
 Above all the sport should develop and grow in our country just like other sports have developed.
 Personally, hockey and its community help me to learn from different sorts of people: my fellow players and both local and international coaches.
 What is most important too to me as a person is to put a smile on the people’s faces around me.”

 You are one of the first who joined our trainee programme.
 What was your introduction to Hockey Dreams Foundation like and how was the programme?

 “Hockey Dreams Foundation in Zambia was introduced in 2012.
 The Foundation gave an opportunity to the coaches to apply in that very year and from those that had applied only three coaches were selected to be part of the Foundation.
 In 2012 I was helping the Foundation in coaching at hockey camps and with some projects for the coaches.